|Title:||Human Stem Cell Research Approval|

-|Contact Information:||(860) 486-1725|
+|Contact Information:||(860) 486-3001|

-Human embryonic stem cells are pluripotent cells that are self-replicating, derived from human embryos, and are capable of developing into cells and tissues of the three primary germ layers.
+Human Embryonic Stem Cell (hESC): Human embryonic stem cells are pluripotent cells that are self-replicating, derived from human embryos, and are capable of developing into cells and tissues of the three primary germ layers.
 Although human embryonic stem cells may be derived from embryos, such stem cells are not themselves embryos.

-Human induced stem cells are a type of pluripotent stem cell that has been artificially created by reprogramming non-pluripotent human cells through techniques that do not involve oocytes or embryos, e.g. through inserting genes into a somatic cell.
+Human Induced Pluripotent Stem Cell (iPSC): Human induced stem cells are a type of pluripotent stem cell that have been artificially created by reprogramming non-pluripotent human cells through techniques that do not involve oocytes or embryos, e.g., through inserting genes into a somatic cell.

 - All stem cell research involving human gametes and human embryos;